Contact-tracing challenges hurt D.C.’s efforts to control virus’s spread, health officials say

-Figures released Thursday indicate the city has reached three-quarters of newly infectious people for interviews about their activities and social exposures, but only 58 percent of those interviews have been within three days of a diagnoses.
+Figures released Thursday indicate the city has reached three-quarters of newly infectious people for interviews about their activities and social exposures, but only 58 percent of those interviews have been within three days of a diagnosis.
 Speedy interviews are essential to identify people exposed to the virus before they could spread it, experts say.

 According to city officials, only 37 percent of newly infected people provide contact information for the people they exposed.
 And on average, they provided information for one person.